DanHodges/TheologicalDictionary/Union With Christ.md

 # Union With Christ
-Definition of Union With Christ coming soon
+Definition of Union With Christ coming soon.